 PAD affects an estimated 10 million Americans.
 Yet, it is widely misunderstood by the public and often goes undiagnosed.
 The condition is treatable, and with early detection, it is believed that millions could avoid serious health concerns related to PAD.
 Thanks to National Peripheral Artery Disease Awareness Month, a much-needed spotlight is being cast on the importance of early detection.
 In September, we come together to provide hope and advocate for awareness.

 PAD Awareness Month is special to the team at USA Vascular Centers, where our focus is on helping patients treat PAD and prevent serious complications.
 For us, vascular awareness month is a year-round event.

-If you believe that you or someone you love has PAD, our board-certified vascular doctors can accurately diagnose PAD and provide a personalized treatment plan.
+If you believe that you or someone you love has PAD, our trusted vascular doctors can accurately diagnose PAD and provide a personalized treatment plan.

 According to the latest data from the CDC, about 6.5 million people in the United States over the age of 40 have PAD.1 Risk factors for PAD include smoking, obesity, high blood pressure, high cholesterol, advanced age, and diabetes.
 PAD can put you at risk of developing coronary artery disease and cerebrovascular disease, potentially leading to heart attack or stroke.

 One of the most widely recognized symptoms of peripheral artery disease is leg, thigh, hip, or calf pain while walking, a symptom known as intermittent claudication.
 This pain indicates that the muscles are not receiving enough oxygen-rich blood from the heart due to narrowed arteries leading to the legs.